Annette Strauss Institute for Civic Life

 - Strong basic research skills

 - Outstanding written and verbal communication skills, including writing to deadline and for a variety of audiences.

 - An articulated belief in the Strauss Institute mission and an interest in civic life.

 - Personable, well-organized, resourceful, mature, reliable and hardworking team player.

 - Previous work in an educational, political, or non-profit setting is a plus.

 Academic Credit: Students are not required to earn credit but if they wish to may do so through the internship courses offered by Liberal Arts Career Services.

-TO APPLY: Submit a cover letter outlining your interest(s) in applying and the specific attributes and qualifications that make you ideal for the position and a resume.
-NOTE: All internship positions for the 2014-2015 year are filled, applications are accepted each spring for the following academic year.
-Check back here or keep an eye on the Plan II Newsletter for information on applying for 2015-2016 internship positions.
+TO APPLY: Submit a cover letter outlining your interest(s) in applying and the specific attributes and qualifications that make you ideal for the position and a resume in hard copy format to the Plan II Office (CLA 2.102).

 APPLICATIONS FOR 2015-2016 INTERNSHIP POSITIONS ARE CURRENTLY BEING REVIEWED.